opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/cybersource/iFrame/README.md

 **6. Webhook Secret**

-IN OPF Workbench: For your new Stripe merchant account, navigate to **Notification General** and copy the Notification URL.
+IN OPF Workbench: For your new Cybersource merchant account, navigate to **Notification General** and copy the Notification URL.

 ![](images/opf-get-notification-url.png)

-In Stripe Dashboard: Navigate to <https://dashboard.stripe.com/test/webhooks> and click **Add an Endpoint**.
+In Cybersource Dashboard: Navigate to <https://dashboard.stripe.com/test/webhooks> and click **Add an Endpoint**.

 i) Paste in your endpoint URL copied from OPF.